s-ol/alive/docs/internals/writing_extensions.md

 - `Constant`s do not change in-between evalcycles.
 Usually Ops do not output `Constant`s directly, as `SigStream`s outputs are automatically 'downgraded' to `Constant`s when the Op has no reactive inputs.

+It is best to only recreate `Op.out` and `Op.state` if that is absolutely necessary (e.g. the output type has changed as a result of new inputs).
+This is so that the Op continues running smoothly without discontinuities when unrelated changes are made.

+For this reason, in most cases `Op.state` should be set up using `@state or= ...`, and `Op.out` with `Op.setup_state`:

+    setup: =>
+      @state or= 0
+      @setup_out '~', T.num, 2

+Sometimes `Op.state` depends on the output type and needs to be reset when that changes.
+When the output was recreated, `Op.setup_out` returns `true`.

 ### Op:tick
 `Op:tick` is called whenever any of the inputs are *dirty*.
 This is where the